sophof/plugin.video.nosjournaal/README.md

 # plugin.video.nosjournaal
-Pick and choose from the latest NOS journaal videos of this day
+Pick and choose from the latest NOS journaal videos